Interested in some job interview research findings?

 Generational results: Interesting results here as anyone 47 and below had a stronger preference for “only once-by email” where 48+ allowed for “multiple OK – by email”.
 The opposite of what I would expect.
 “Multiple OK – Variety of methods OK” was also preferred by those 48+.
 Not sure how to read that one . . .

 So, again, as with the results from the prior post.
 I’d love to get your feedback and reactions.
-Do you agree or disagree with the findings?
+Do you agree or disagree with the job interview research findings?

 Written by: Tim Tyrell-Smith